 Greeting: Welcome to the K-8 Discovery Program!
 There are special interest Discovery courses scheduled at Tenafly Middle School throughout the year, and enrichment programs at each of our elementary schools.
-Assignments in the homework column are updated weekly.
+Assignments in the homework column for The TMS Quiz Bowl Team are updated weekly in the columns to the left of this page.

 - Who invented lattice multiplication?
-(Also called box multiplication) Lattice multiplication probably comes from India or Persia.
+Lattice multiplication comes from India or Persia.
 It was in use there for a long time before a European mathematician named Fibonacci was born.
 He learned about many great mathematical ideas, including lattice multiplication.
 He wrote a book about them that became popular in Europe.

 - Sheppard Software